zenmonkeykstop/qubes-doc.rtd/project-security/verifying-signatures.rst

 Why am I getting “no properly formatted X checksum lines found”?
 ----------------------------------------------------------------

-You’re not checking the correct `cryptographic hash values <#how-to-verify-the-cryptographic-hash-values-of-qubes-isos>`__.
+You’re not checking the correct :ref:`cryptographic hash values <project-security/verifying-signatures:how to verify the cryptographic hash values of qubes isos>`.

 Why am I getting “WARNING: X lines are improperly formatted”?
 -------------------------------------------------------------

-Read `how to verify the cryptographic hash values of Qubes ISOs <#how-to-verify-the-cryptographic-hash-values-of-qubes-isos>`__ again.
+Read :ref:`how to verify the cryptographic hash values of Qubes ISOs <project-security/verifying-signatures:how to verify the cryptographic hash values of qubes isos>` again.

 Why am I getting “WARNING: 1 listed file could not be read”?